openvinotoolkit/model_server/docs/FaceDetectionScriptExample.md

 ### Download the model from OpenVINO&trade; Model Zoo.

 - A variety of OpenVINO&trade; Models in IR format are present in OpenVINO&trade; Model Zoo.
-You can also convert your own model using to IR format (.xml and .bin format).
+You can also convert your own model to IR format (.xml and .bin format).
 - Refer to this link to convert your own model- [Model Optimizer](https://software.intel.com/en-us/articles/OpenVINO-ModelOptimizer)

 Create a **model** folder and download Person-Vehicle-Detection Model: